dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### mimetype

 The media type for the piece of dialog included or referenced is provided in the mimetype parameter.
-The mimetype parmeter MUST be provided for inline dialog files and MUST be provided if the Content-Type header in the [HTTPS] response for the externally referenced URL is not provided.
+The mimetype parameter MUST be provided for inline dialog files and MUST be provided if the Content-Type header in the [HTTPS] response for the externally referenced URL is not provided.

 * mimetype: "Mime" (optional for externally referenced files)